rb58853/supabase-mcp-server/README.md

-Unofficial Supabase MCP server that enables Cursor and Windsurf to interact directly with Supabase PostgreSQL database.
-Pre-configured to work with local and production instances.
+Unofficial feature-rich Supabase MCP server that enables Cursor and Windsurf to manage your database, execute SQL queries, and use every method and object in Python SDK.

 ## ✨ Key features
 - 💻 Designed to work with Windsurf, Cursor, Cline and other MCP-compatible IDEs